Tech-Emiretus/survey/README.md

 3. Extracted vue components from the boilerplate to be used for the main dashboard.
 4. No state manager in vue, just kept it very simple.

+#### Where are my Form Requests
+1. I'm glad you asked, over the years, I have come to enjoy using `spatie/laravel-data` package as form requests and also as DTOs.
+2. I can write a lot of why, but it makes it nice to use the Data objects in `Actions` or `Service` classes without really tying it to a form request or the most notorious, just an array.
+3. The same data can also be used to transform the contents or even act as a JSON resource.

 ### Database Decisions
 1. Some indexes are missing on purpose.
 Didn't really go into full optimization yet.
 2. Some entities could have more elaborate fields.